snotskie/ttrpg/md/index.md

 ### Surprise Threat

-When a character is surprised by a threat, their first roll in response to it cannot bump and cannot be a Spark Check.
+When a character is surprised by a threat, their first roll in response to it cannot bump and cannot be a Spark roll.

 ### Coolness